Here To Explore Our World

 photo from the first trip to Mauritius

-This time, I stayed at Maritim Hotel, situated on a 25-hectacre private estate along Turtle Bay in what is known as the sunniest region of Mauritius.
+This time – my second time in Mauritius – I stayed at Maritim Hotel, situated on a 25-hectacre private estate along Turtle Bay in what is known as the sunniest region of Mauritius.
 The Dutch once called this Ebony Bay, because of the abundant ebony forests there.
 On the hotel and resort property is the Balaclava Estate which dates back to the 18th century.
-Now, a national monument, it’s known as Ruins of Balaclava, it remains an important part of the island’s colonial heritage.
+Now, a national monument known as Ruins of Balaclava, it remains an important part of the island’s colonial heritage.
 As a guest at Maritim, I was free to visit the area.

 Sometimes staying cocooned in a resort is just what you need.
-The spacious suite overlooked the water and the sun was starting to set by the time I got settled in and the air was filled with a breeze, carrying songbirds’ melodies.
+The spacious suite overlooked the water and the sun was starting to set by the time I got settled in and the air was filled with a soft breeze, carrying songbirds’ melodies.
 It felt like paradise.
+Some memories are indelible.

 At my stay, the day started with a generous and delicious buffet spread, overlooking the hotel pool.
 Lots of fruits and yes, mimosas and on some days, straight champagne.
 The rest of the day was relaxing, relaxing, and more relaxing.
 I visited the spa, swam in the pool and spent time at the beach, napping, snacking… I also tried some of the complimentary hotel activities that included mini golf, tennis, water sports, horseback riding, and archery.

 The first and last time I picked up a bow and arrow was back in high school.
+We had this great class, where we tried all kinds of sports not normally part of school curriculum.
 Remembering how fun it was, I was quite keen to give it a go.
 The hotel equipment was more high-tech than what we had in school.
 The bow was also much heavier.
 Hitting the board and near the bull’s eye seemed easier before.
 Ah, glorified memories.
-It was a lot of fun at any rate.
+Anyway, trying out archery at Maritim Hotel was a lot of fun.
+I don’t think a lot of guests try these activities as the concierge was somewhat surprised.

 I also did some horseback riding, if you could call it that.
 I sat on a horse and was led down the path from the stables, past the Balaclava ruins, through the trees, to the beach.
 Still, nothing to complain about.
 So blessed to spend some time with such a wonderful animal.

-All in all, it was a good mix of relaxation and activity.
+All in all, this trip to Mauritius was a good mix of relaxation and activity.
 And hanging out at the beach bar, trying some local liquors, was great fun.
-No sight-seeing this time and no photography, except those taken on my iPhone, playing with a new app, whizzing from the resort to the airport.
-I was trying a new app and different lenses as you can see below.
+This time, I didn’t do any sight-seeing and only took iPhone photography.
+I had a new photo app, which I tried out while whizzing from the resort to the airport.

 AI Policy